Denvermax19/Data-Analysis/README.md

 # Data Analysis with Python

-Welcome to this beginner-friendly repository for learning **numpy** and **pandas**—the two pillars of data analysis with Python.
+Welcome to this beginner-friendly repository for learning **Numpy** and **Pandas**—the two pillars of data analysis with Python.
 Every code snippet here comes with clear explanations.

 ## Repository Overview